What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 Do Not Attempt to Drive Without Coverage

-If you own the vehicle outright, the good news is that you can cut your rate down to the minimum requirement according to your state’s regulation.
+If you own the vehicle outright, the good news is that you can cut your rate down to the minimum requirement according to your state’s regulations.

 If you are currently leasing a car, you may not have this option as the lender requires you to purchase both collision and comprehensive coverage along with the minimum liability protection.